Why Psychiatry

 to see why it would be different for any other type of

 "psychotherapy" or counselling.
-In their book about how to shop
+In their book

 for a psychotherapist, Mandy Aftel, M.A., and Robin Lakoff, Ph.D.,